Orlando Magic: 2012–2017: Rob Hennigan era

 with the 51st overall pick.
 On February 16, 2016, the Magic traded Tobias Harris to the Detroit Pistons in exchange for Ersan İlyasova and Brandon Jennings.

 On May 12, 2016, Skiles stepped down as head coach of the Orlando Magic.
 On May 19, the Orlando Magic agreed to a deal with former Indiana Pacers coach Frank Vogel to become the next head coach of the team.

-With Vogel as their new coach, the Magic made many changes to their roster during the offseason.
+With Vogel as their new coach, the Magic made many changes to their roster during the off-season.
 On June 23, 2016, in the 2016 NBA draft the Magic selected Domantas Sabonis 11th overall, but then traded Sabonis and shooting guard Victor Oladipo for defensive power forward Serge Ibaka of the Oklahoma City Thunder.
 During free agency the Magic re-signed Evan Fournier to a five-year, $85 million contract and also signed Bismack Biyombo, Jeff Green, and D. J. Augustin.
 On July 15, C. J. Wilcox was acquired, along with cash considerations, from the Clippers in exchange for Devyn Marble and a future second round draft pick.

 On February 14, 2017, Ibaka was traded to the Toronto Raptors in exchange for Terrence Ross and a future first-round draft pick.
 The Magic finished the 2016–17 season with the third worst record in their conference, finishing 29–53.